Bryan Ceronie is a medical doctor in the UK.

 We are living in unprecedented times.
 The COVID-19 pandemic has stretched across the world in a matter of months, affecting virtually everyone.

 But just because we’re in a pandemic does not mean the risk of other diseases goes away.
-In fact, there is a real risk of routine immunisations being sidelined in favour of resource reallocation for the pandemic.
+In fact, there is a real risk of routine immunizations being sidelined in favor of resource reallocation for the pandemic.

 Vaccinations are one of the single most important public health interventions in protecting the health and welfare of the country’s population.
 Their suspension or delay could have damaging long-term consequences for public health.

 As a doctor in the UK, I’ve been redeployed from my normal day job in geriatric medicine to a cardiorespiratory “super firm” where we see many patients with cardiac conditions and chest infections, which we suspected could be COVID-19.

 If there were a secondary outbreak of a preventable disease on top of the COVID-19 outbreak in the UK, it would be extremely challenging for the NHS, with resources already stretched thin.
 Throughout my career I have frequently treated patients with pneumonias, meningitis, and influenza, many of which can be vaccinated against.

 The most common serious infections that I’ve seen are those caused by pneumococcus and influenza, both of which we are lucky to have widely available vaccinations for.

 During my training, I spent some time at Chris Hani Baragwanath Hospital in South Africa.
 The threat of secondary outbreaks in countries with weaker healthcare systems is all the more daunting and could quickly overwhelm the system.